-The members of our nominating and corporate governance committee are James Garvey and Richard L. Lindstrom, M.D.
+The members of our nominating and corporate governance committee are James Garvey, Jeffrey S. Heier, M.D. and Richard L. Lindstrom, M.D.
 Mr. Garvey is the chair of the nominating and corporate governance committee.
 Our nominating and corporate governance committee's responsibilities include:

-identifying individuals qualified to become members of our board of directors;

-- recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board with respect to our board leadership structure; - reviewing and making recommendations to our board with respect to management succession planning; - developing and recommending to our board of directors corporate governance principles; and - overseeing an annual evaluation of our board of directors.
+- · identifying individuals qualified to become members of our board of directors; - · recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - · reviewing and making recommendations to our board with respect to our board leadership structure; - · reviewing and making recommendations to our board with respect to management succession planning; - · developing and recommending to our board of directors corporate governance principles; and - · overseeing an annual evaluation of our board of directors.

-The nominating and corporate governance committee met three times during 2015.
+The nominating and corporate governance committee met one time during 2016.
 We believe that the composition of our nominating and corporate governance committee meets the requirements for independence under current NASDAQ and SEC rules and regulations.